Losing a loved one is a heart wrenching time for anyone.

 Who can go to a funeral?

-From 23 October 2020 funerals can be attended by up to 30 people (dependent on the size of the venue) and can be anyone who wishes to attend, however it is advised that attendees are close friends and family only.
+From 12 April 2021 (Roadmap out of lockdown Step 2) funerals can be attended by up to 30 people (dependent on the size of the venue) and can be anyone who wishes to attend.
 Clinically vulnerable and extremely vulnerable people can attend if some special measures are put in place.
 Please notify us if this necessary.
-Close family members of the deceased person who have been told they must isolated by NHS Test & Trace can legally leave isolation to attend the funeral.
+Close family members of the deceased person who have been told they must isolate can legally leave isolation to attend the funeral.
 You are strongly recommended to find other ways to participate in the funeral (via video link for example) but if you decide to attend let us know so we can take the necessary steps to keep you and others as safe as possible.
 Consideration should be given to other vulnerable mourners who may be attending in these circumstances.
 Sadly, some venues will not allow people who have tested positive for COVID—19, are awaiting test results or experiencing symptoms of coronavirus (a new continuous cough, a high temperature, or a loss of, or change in, their normal sense of taste or smell) to attend.
 Please check with us for local policies.

 How many people can attend a funeral service?

-Up to 30 people may attend a funeral in a place of worship (for example a church prior to burial or cremation elsewhere).
+Up to 30 people may attend a funeral in a place of worship where the funeral is not part of communal worship (for example a church prior to burial or cremation elsewhere).
 For funerals held inside or outside at a crematorium or a cemetery the maximum number is 30 however the crematorium or cemetery operator will set a limit defined by the size of the venue and social distancing requirements (2 metres).
-Where the funeral is held in a place of worship and is to be part of communal worship the maximum number of attendees is subject to the number that can be safely accommodated under social distancing guidelines and not restricted to 30.
-It is advised that attendees are close friends and family only.
-Our funeral director will be able to provide you with full details according to the practices of the ceremony venue that you have selected.
+If the funeral ceremony is held as part of communal worship that follows COVID-19 secures guidelines the maximum number of attendees will be defined by the capacity of the place of worship and not restricted to 30.
+We will be able to advise you on the maximum permitted number for a given place of worship.
+Our funeral director will be able to provide you with full details according to the practices of the ceremony venue that you have chosen.

 How many people can attend a post funeral wake or memorial?